StCroixTourism.com...It's about all things St. Croix...

 The water in town and at most hotels is perfectly safe to drink.
 If you are in doubt simply ask.

 The water at most of the villas on the island is collected rain water that is stored in cisterns below the villas.
-While it may be safe to drink, we recommend buying bottled water for drinking purposes.
-Bottled water is available in gallon jugs everywhere on the island for about $1.00 per gallon.
+It may be safe to drink, but we recommend buying bottled water for drinking purposes.
+Bottled water is available in gallon jugs everywhere on the island for about $1.30 per gallon.
 Anytime you go out of the country, you run the risk of getting a bug that your body is not used to from the local water supply.
 The same would apply to someone coming to the U.S. from out of the country!
+Don't take the risk of getting sick, just drink bottled water.

 Back to top of page